sorbite/insight/README.md

 <br/><br/>
 * __Save dataset__: the cleaned course information was saved to Spark dataframe and registered as a table.
 Though at this stage, the amount of data is not necessary to use Spark framework, the pipeline is readily scalable by adding more online education resources, not limited from [Coursera.org](http://Coursera.org).
 <br/><br/>
 * __Extract skill vectors__: the skill vectors are the keywords of skills mentioned in the job posters and course description.
-Named Entity Recognition (NER) was applied to extract the skill keywords in both job posters and course information.Pretrained models (from spacy) was further trained using 200 skill-labeled job posters (from DataTurks).
+Named Entity Recognition (NER) was applied to extract the skill keywords in both job posters and course information.
+Pretrained models (from spacy) were further trained using 200 skill-labelled job posters (from DataTurks).
 A pre-trained model that can detect 57.4% skill keywords as entities.
-After trained the model with an additional job poster trainning set, the performance was elevated to 83.9%.
+After trained the model with an additional job poster training set, the performance was elevated to 83.9%.
 Following this step, the entities were extracted and cleaned to have skill vectors, validated by the test set from DataTurks.
 <br/><br/>
-* __Recommend courses__: once get the skill vectors, I compare the cosine similarity between inputted job poster and course description in the dataset.
+* __Recommend courses__: once I get the skill vectors, I compare the cosine similarity between inputted job poster and course description in the dataset.
 Cosine similarity scores were assigned to the courses to represent the similarity between the courses and job posters.
 The approach has the advantage to reduce the number of words when making a comparison.
 The number of words was 10 times fewer (Figure below), so it is less computationally intensive and is in favor of scaling and deploying as a web-app.
 ![](images/length1.PNG)
 <br/><br/>
-* __Validate the recommeded courses__: the recommendation system was validated by relevancy between the course recommended and the job poster inputted,By comparing true learner label and suggested learner label assigned to recommended courses.
+* __Validate the recommended courses__: the recommendation system was validated by relevancy between the course recommended and the job poster inputted, by comparing true learner label and suggested learner label assigned to recommended courses.
 The overall accuracy of the top 5 courses recommended on the test set of job posters is 94.1%.
 Another validation approach I would like to implement will be A/B testing, to check the enrollment rate of recommended courses.
+<br/><br/>
 ![](images/validate.PNG)
 # Components
 ### All the components in the package 'utilities' for BridgEdU are listed.